deadlydog/deadlydog.github.io/_posts/2020-08-22-Bring-up-the-Windows-Terminal-in-a-keystroke.md

 Here I'm using `Ctrl`+`Shift`+`C` (^+c) for my keyboard shortcut, but you could use something else like `Windows Key`+`C` (#c) or `Ctrl`+`Alt`+`C` (^!c).
 Check out the [AutoHotkey key list](https://www.autohotkey.com/docs/KeyList.htm) for other non-obvious key symbols.

+You may have also noticed in the code that if the window is already in focus, we minimize it.
+This allows me to easily switch to and away from the Windows Terminal using the same shortcut keys.

+### Getting the AutoHotkey script running

 If you've never used AutoHotkey before and want to get this working, all you need to do is:

 1. Install [AutoHotkey](https://www.autohotkey.com)